jakob-david/mps/README.md

  - Build the C++ unit test binary `run_tests`
  - Generates `mps_lib.so`, which can be imported as a Python module

-After the project is built the over $1000$ unit tests can be run by running the following script.
-This inclued $1078$ tests for the `c++` code and $17$ tests for the python module. :
+Once the build is complete, you can run the full test suite with:

 ```
 ./run_tests.sh
 ```

+This will execute all tests which are:

+ - 1,078 tests for the C++ code
+ - 17 tests for the Python module